-Browser: Site isolation, safe browsing, and two-factor authentication
+Browser: Site Isolation, Safe Browsing, and Two-Factor Authentication

-On ChromeOS devices, all interactions with the web are through the Chrome browser.
+On Chromebooks, all interactions with the web are through the Chrome browser.
 Users benefit from the innovative security features built into Google's industry-leading browser.

 Tab sandboxing and site isolation